This page consists of public statements made by the Race & Pedagogy Institute, dedicated to the current issues within our society.

-To our beloved students, to faculty and staff colleagues, and to our partners in community, you matter.
+To our beloved students, faculty and staff colleagues, and partners in the community, you matter.

-We stand in solidarity with our and all Black communities and we are committed to treating each of you our Puget Sound students, colleagues, and partners with the respect and honor you deserve as part of our practice of education in partnership with you.
+We stand in solidarity with our and all-Black communities.
+We are committed to treating each of you, our Puget Sound students, colleagues, and partners with the respect and honor you deserve as part of our education practice partnership with you.

 But for now

-With appreciation for each of you and for every breath I am able to take.
+With appreciation for each of you and every breath, I can take.

 We extend our deepest condolences to the bereaved families in Louisville and in Pittsburg and join in mourning the loss of their loved ones.
 We also offer as a mark of our solidarity with our Jewish communities and as a recognition of the devastating continuum of violence, hatred, and terrorism against Black communities, our renewed commitment to expanding our continued, deliberately collaborative work with all people of goodwill to advance our common cause of justice for all.

-Together we can and we must confront and confound the direct actions and structures of evil and hate, and intimidation.
+Together we can, and we must confront and confound the direct actions and structures of evil, hate, and intimidation.